ON1 Photo RAW

 Fortunately, the same dropdown preview option we saw in the White Balance adjustments is carried over into the Blending Modes dropdown, but there’s one more irritating little UI issue.
 If I want to add in my own images as layers, I can do so using the ‘Files’ tab – except it will only allow me to browse the main drive on my computer.
 Since all my photos are stored on my external drive, I can’t browse them this way, but have to go to the File menu and choose Browse Folder from there.
 This is not a major issue, but it’s just one more minor irritation that could be easily solved by user testing.
 Smooth workflows make for happy users, and interrupted ones make for irritated users!

-The standalone purchase price is on par with the standalone version of Lightroom, but the subscription option is a bit overpriced at $12.49 USD per month (payable yearly).
+The standalone purchase price is on par with the standalone version of Lightroom, but the subscription option is a bit overpriced.
 This means that other RAW editors can provide a more polished program for a cheaper price, while still providing the same constant feature updates and bug fixes.

 Ease of Use: 4/5

-OpticsPro is one of my favorite RAW editors thanks to its excellent time-saving automatic corrections.
+DxO PhotoLab is one of my favorite RAW editors thanks to its excellent time-saving automatic corrections.
 DxO has an extensive database of lens information thanks to their exhaustive testing methods, and they combine this with industry-leading noise reduction algorithms.
-It doesn't offer much in the way of organizational tools or layer-based editing, but it's still worth a look for $129 USD (Standard) or $199 (ELITE).
+It doesn’t offer much in the way of organizational tools or layer-based editing, but it’s still worth a look.
+See our full PhotoLab review for more.

 Capture One Pro is an incredibly powerful RAW editor aimed at high-end professional photographers.
 Its user interface is a bit intimidating, which might make it not worth the time investment for beginner or intermediate photographers, but it’s hard to argue with its excellent capabilities.
 It’s also the most expensive at $299 USD for the standalone app, or $20 per month for a subscription.

-Another new entry into the world of RAW image editors, Photo Studio Ultimate also offers organizational tools, a solid RAW editor and layer-based editing to finish up the workflow.
+Another new entry into the world of RAW image editors, Photo Studio Ultimate also offers organizational tools, a solid RAW editor, and layer-based editing to finish up the workflow.
 Unfortunately, like Photo Raw, it seems to not offer much competition with Photoshop when it comes to its layered editing options, although it offers more comprehensive drawing tools.
-A standalone version is available for $149.99 USD, or a range of well-priced subscription options for between $6.30 and $8.90 per month.
+Read our full ACDSee Photo Studio review here.